Headquartered in Houston, HIF USA will begin on the Gulf Coast, where wind resources and CO2 are both abundant.

 eFuels are already in production.
 Mass production and widespread availability of eFuels will occur starting 2025.

 There are a number of large global companies partnering with HIF to bring eFuels to consumers and businesses worldwide.
-To date, these companies include Bechtel, Siemens, Porsche, Gasco, Enel Green Power and many others.
+To date, these companies include Bechtel, Siemens, Porsche, Enel Green Power, Exxon Mobil, Haldor Topsoe, Baker Hughes and Gasco, among others.

 We see them as complementary solutions to minimize the effects of climate change and accelerate the energetic transition to a decarbonized economy.
 They are both emissions-free and will both play an important role in achieving sustainable mobility.